keepitreal/autotest/README.md

 Once configured with Cursor, you can use natural language commands:

 ```
+"Check if the MCP server is running properly"

 "Create a new React Native simulator session with iPhone 15 Pro for the project at ./MyReactNativeApp"

 "Build and run the React Native app on the current simulator"